QR4.4.8 Mass is Energy

 QR4.4.6 The Weak Force

 A neutron is stable in a nucleus but after about fifteen minutes in empty space, one of its down quarks flips, to become an up quark, turning it into a proton.
-The standard model needed an agent to cause this effect and as gluons couldn’t do it, it proposed a new weak force that:
+The standard model needed an agent to cause this effect and as gluons couldn’t do it, so it proposed a new weak force that:

 1. Affects all matter.
 Electromagnetism affects charge, and gluons affect quarks, but the weak force affects all matter.